jenkinsci/btc-embeddedplatform-plugin/README.md

 tlModelPath | Path of the TargetLink model.
 The path can be absolute or relative to the jenkins job's workspace. | "model.slx" tlScriptPath | Path of the model init script.
 The path can be absolute or relative to the jenkins job's workspace. | "init.m" tlSubsystem | Name of the Subsystem representing the TL top-level subsystem for the analysis.
 Note: Argument is mandatory if there is more than one top-level system in the model. | "Controller" environmentXmlPath | Path to the XML file with additional include paths, etc..
-The path can be absolute or relative to the jenkins job's workspace. | "Environment.xml" startupScriptPath | Path to a Startup Script which can be used to initialize matlab (e.g. toolchain startup, etc.).
+The path can be absolute or relative to the jenkins job's workspace. (only relevant for TargetLink use cases) | "Environment.xml" startupScriptPath | Path to a Startup Script which can be used to initialize matlab (e.g. toolchain startup, etc.).
 The path can be absolute or relative to the jenkins job's workspace. | "startup_toolchain.m" codeModelPath | Path of the hand code description file.
 The path can be absolute or relative to the jenkins job's workspace. | "CodeModel.xml" compilerShortName | Short name of the compiler that should be used (C-Code Use Case).
 Fallback will be an already selected compiler or, if undefined, the first one that is found. | "MSSDK71", "MSVC140", "MinGW64"